 Anybody else catch the double meaning?

 Anami believes this intensely personal training teaches women the power of the vagina.
 But I think we already know its power.
 Women give birth.
 There is nothing more powerful than that.
 Suspending pineapples from your innards really can’t compare.But I think we already know the power of the vagina.
 Women give birth.
-There is nothing more powerful than… Click To Tweet
+There is nothing more powerful than that.
+Suspending pineapples from your innards really can't compare.
+Click To Tweet

 Still, Anami insists, “This method creates an articulate, sensitive and strong vagina.”
 A vagina that can speak for itself!